Since 2001

 Sleeping 18–20 guests requires bunk rooms — there is no other way to hit those numbers within an 8-bedroom layout.
 The question is not whether to add bunks, but how to design them so the property still delivers a quality sleep experience at maximum capacity.
 Cheap bunks with thin mattresses and no privacy curtains generate the most damaging class of 8-bedroom reviews: “sleeps the advertised count but no one actually slept.”

-Two-bunk-rooms is the strongly preferred layout over one-mega-bunk-room.
-The math: two themed bunk rooms with 4–6 sleep slots each at premium fit-out cost a combined $10k–$14k vs. one large bunk room at $8k–$11k.
-The premium is worth it because it (a) doubles the themed-room conversion strength in the listing photos, (b) gives families with multiple kid age-groups privacy options, and (c) prevents the “dorm room” visual that under-performs on listing carousels.
+Two themed bunk rooms is the strongly preferred layout over one mega-bunk-room.
+The reasoning: two themed bunk rooms (a) double the themed-room shot count in the listing photos, (b) give families with multiple kid age-groups privacy options, and (c) prevent the “dorm room” visual that under-performs on listing carousels.
+The incremental scope over a single large bunk room is real but inside the themed-room planning range, and the listing-photo effect tends to repay it.

 Primary suite quality also matters more at this tier than the 5BR equivalent.
 The primary suite is occupied by the host family at the multi-family stay, which means the “adult sanctuary” is filling a different need — it is the host’s decompression zone away from the larger group.
-Premium bedding, real lounge seating, and an actual workspace component (often missing in 5BR primary suites) consistently improve repeat-booking rates among multi-family groups.
+Premium bedding, real lounge seating, and an actual workspace component (often missing in 5BR primary suites) tend to lift repeat-booking behavior among multi-family groups.

 Operational reality: turnover, cleaning, and throughput at 16+ guests